michelrandahl/bom-line-processor/README.md

 ## Alternative idea to id-condensing
 An alternative could be that we generate a random ID or a hash of the BOM line, and then we insert this ID in the mouser component order and in the BOM excel sheet...
 However, it is much nicer if we can simply read the ids directly from the component plastic bag label.

+## TODO
+- When ordering multiple projects on mouser where there is an overlap on what components each project use, mouser will overwrite the current label with the label of the most recent added project.
+This means that, for the given shared component, you will loose all the id information for the previously added projects.
+We need to find a solution to make it easy to identify these conflicts to easily find them in the order and manually correct these labels.